How to Sand Drywall Without Dust

-The good news is there is a way to greatly reduce the dust produced by sanding joint compound.
-The bad news is you may need to buy a new tool or two to do it.
-If you already have a good shopvac, you're halfway there.
+The good news is there is a way to greatly reduce the dust produced from sanding joint compound.
+The bad news is, you may need to buy a new tool or two to do it.
+If you already have a good shop vac, you're halfway there.
 If not, you may be able to rent one, or you can use an old house vacuum, if you don't mind getting it dirty or possibly damaging the motor.
 Check the bottom of this page for a video demonstrating how to use a shop vac to sand joint compound.

 While this setup is sufficient for most jobs around the house, if you're installing all new drywall on high walls and ceilings or doing extensive plaster repairs, you can also get a pole attachment that can make these big jobs easier.